ubccpsc/310/resources/promises.md

 <!-- Adapted from https://docs.google.com/document/d/e/2PACX-1vTCJJ5hV2L5xBNRP4K6EL7D8Ai-2m4KWzgmRu_Z4DzSI-U-V-IhbrpDhZPrLzPdq6l4n101iCQDOT4J/pub -->

-_Note: Code samples are written in JavaScript._
+_Note: Some code samples are written in JavaScript._

 When a function is asynchronous, or async, it runs outside of the normal control flow of your program.
 You can think of it being set aside to run as "to do whenever possible".
 Some async operations may be dependant on resources outside of your system, such as when making requests from an external server.
 You won’t know when the function will return, but that doesn’t mean you don’t still need the result.